Germany: Shooting in small western town leaves 2 dead | DW | 17.06.2021

 Local media has reported that police are responding to an active shooter in the town of Espelkamp.

+Police initially suspected the shooting might have been the start of a spree, but now say evidence does not point to this

-Two people have been killed and one is in serious condition following a shooting spree in the center of the German town of Espelkamp.
+Two people have been shot dead and one is in serious condition in the center of the German town of Espelkamp.

+Police no longer believe the shootings are part of a larger killing spree.
+It is unclear what relationship if any the victims had to the shooter.

 One of the victims was shot to death inside of a home and the other just outside of it.
 The victims include a man and a woman according to a police spokesman in nearby Bielefeld.